Disclaimer: Always consult your medical doctor before trying any of the advice in this blog!

 - Protect the lining of blood vessels from damage.

-- Preventing clots because it contains monounsaturated fats that help neutralize the harmful fats eaten on breakfast tables.
+- It prevents clots because it contains monounsaturated fats that help neutralize the harmful fats eaten on breakfast tables.

 Benefits of olive oil for people with diabetes in Ramadan